arcbtc/buber/README.md

 Uber works well, apart from the Uber company.

-BUber uses the Nostr network to connect taxis and clients, in a permissionless way.
+BUber uses the https://github.com/fiatjaf/nostr network to connect taxis and clients, in a permissionless way.

 This example will be through a fictional https://github.com/lnbits/lnbits extension that acts as a nostr client software for a taxi driver and customer